Woman who helped murderer escape Kansas prison empathizes with Alabama officer - NewsBreak

 “People were saying we really don’t know what happened, and I thought, ‘I know exactly what happened,'” Dorr said.

 That’s because Dorr did the very same thing in 2006.
-She was married and running a volunteer dog-training program at Lansing Correctional Institution when she met John Manard, who was serving a life sentence for a deadly carjacking.SUV linked to escaped AL inmate, wanted officer found in Williamson County, TN
+She was married and running a volunteer dog-training program at Lansing Correctional Institution when she met John Manard, who was serving a life sentence for a deadly carjacking.2008 death of Casey White’s ex-girlfriend to be re-examined by investigators

 “When you create a situation having female officers or volunteers with male inmates, all it takes is for that one officer or volunteer to just be a little bit nicer at that moment to an inmate and things just take off from there,” Dorr explained.